-A series of Latin textbooks which has some association with Cambridge.
-Due to the lack of Latin textbooks it basically became the only one used in the UK for the past forty years, causing most former classics students to remember it.
+A series of Latin textbooks published by Cambridge University Press and designed for use in secondary schools.
+Due to the scarcity of Latin textbooks (driven by the fact that most schools don't teach Latin) it basically became the only one used in the UK for the past forty years, causing most former classics students to remember it.
 It even got a shout-out in ''Series/DoctorWho''.

 Someone decided the best way to teach Latin was to write a set of stories in the language most of which link in an arc... sort of.
 This forms the main part of the course.

 Not to be confused with ''Literature/EcceRomani'', the equivalent Latin textbook sometimes used in the US, published by [[http://en.wikipedia.org/wiki/Prentice_Hall Prentice Hall]].

 * AwfulWeddedLife: Salvius and Rufilla are quite the dysfunctional couple.

 * BadBoss: Salvius in general, especially when he executes a slave being sold to him because the slave is sick, and therefore "useless."